Carlos Parra

 Published and Accepted Papers

-The Effect of Principal Reduction on Household Distress: Evidence from Mortgage Cramdown (with Jacelly Cespedes and Clemens Sialm) (Conditionally accepted at the Review of Financial Studies)
+The Effect of Principal Reduction on Household Distress: Evidence from Mortgage Cramdown (with Jacelly Cespedes and Clemens Sialm) (Accepted at the Review of Financial Studies)

 Media Coverage: Columbia Law School’s Blue Sky Blog, Forbes